Overview

 Dr. Weyrich is following this research carefully and recommends a therapeutic trial of the compounded prescription form of Low Dose Naltrexone for Alzheimer's and other dementia patients.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
-However, Dr. Weyrich has not treated any cases of Alzheimer's Disease or other Dementias with LDN.
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
+However, Dr. Weyrich has not treated any cases of Alzheimer's Disease or other forms of dementia with LDN.

 Please see What is Low Dose Naltrexone? for more information.

-HPN has been reported to be useful for treating the symptoms of Alzheimer's disease [Snook], [Willis].
-Dr. Weyrich has been trained in the use of Neuro-Gen High Performance Neuromodulation system by it's inventor, Corey Snook.
+HPN has been reported to help treat the symptoms of Alzheimer's disease [Snook], [Willis].
+Dr. Weyrich has been trained to use the Neuro-Gen High-Performance Neuromodulation system by its inventor, Corey Snook.
 However, Dr. Weyrich has not treated any cases of Alzheimer's disease with this technique.

 Neurofeedback

-Neurofeedback may be useful for treating or preventing Alzheimer's disease.
-Some researchers, however have reported that neurofeedback as a mono-therapy does not appear to be effective in treating Alzheimer's Disease.
-(But one of the main points of this article is that combinations of monotherapies may be synergistic, and therefore more effective than any single therapy).
-Dr. Weyrich has been certified in neurofeedback since 2008, and more recently completed an additional residency training program at ADD Clinic of Scottsdale, AZ.
+Neurofeedback may help prevent and treat Alzheimer's disease.
+Some researchers, however, have reported that neurofeedback as a mono-therapy does not appear to be effective in treating Alzheimer's Disease.
+(But one of the main points of this article is that combinations of monotherapies may be synergistic and, therefore, more effective than any single therapy).
+Dr. Weyrich has been certified in neurofeedback since 2008 and more recently completed an additional residency training program at ADD Clinic of Scottsdale, AZ.
 While at the ADD clinic, he treated several cases of age-related mental decline.

 Please see What is Neurofeedback? for more information.